jmuganga54/r_for_health_data_science/2. Getting Started/README.md

 >[!TIP]
 >Try typing these snippets into a script and run them to see how R handles math, vectors, and logic.

+### 2.6 Installing and loading R packages to add more functions

 One of the main reasons `R` is so popular is its huge collection of user-written packages, available through CRAN and Bioconductor.

 Packages extend `R’s functionality`, from advanced statistics to data import and visualization.
 You only need to install a package once, but you must load it each time you want to use it.